The Tale of Clever Hasan and the Talking Horse: Source

+The tale was provided to Katibah by an informant named Mr. Azar H. Hanania, from Lincoln, N. J. Scholar Hasan M. El-Shamy sourced the tale from Lebanon.

 Summary

 A king's wife gives birth to a boy named Hasan, and dies, and a foal is born in the stables at the same time.
 The boy and the foal become great friends and spend time together.
 In time, the king remarries; his second wife is a princess, who eventually gives birth to her own sons, Hasan's half-brothers.
 She begins to despise her step-son and conspires with a loyal nurse ways to get rid of her step-son: she places a poisoned needle near the entrance, so as to prick Hasan when he returns from school.
 With the Talking Horse's warning, Clever Hasan avoids the danger.
 Later, she feigns illness and asks for the heart of the horse as a cure.
 The Talking Horse overhears their conversation and convinces Hasan to escape with him to another kingdom.

 They ride away to the wilderness and find an old man next to a fire.
 Clever Hasan greets him politely, and the old man allows the boy to sit beside him.
 The old man also tells him that, by next morning, he will die, and begs Hasan to arrange a proper burial.
 Before he dies, he gives Hasan a set of keys to the doors to his cave, which he can freely explore, save for the seventh door, and bids him graze his flock of sheep and goats everywhere save the east direction.
 The old man dies, and Hasan takes the opportunity to explore the cave; behind every door, heaps of treasure, an arsenal; a pool of gold and a pool of silver with which Hasan washes his hair.
 Curious about the seventh door, Hasan lets the flock graze in the east, and suddenly a ghoul appears.
-She devours the sheeps and pursues Hasan, who manages to kill her.
+She devours the sheep and pursues Hasan, who manages to kill her.